Skip To Section

 The primary form of aftercare is often ongoing outpatient treatment, such as regular therapy sessions.
 A complete aftercare plan can include many other features that support a sober lifestyle, such as continued use of medications, attending peer support group meetings, and regular exercise and sleep.

-Virtually all addiction treatment programs, both residential and outpatient, offer aftercare planning help.
+Virtually all addiction treatment programs, both residential and outpatient facilities, offer aftercare planning help to promote life-long recovery.

 How Do I Know What Level of Care I Need?

-A residential treatment center is a step up from a partial hospitalization program or an intensive outpatient treatment and is often the most recommended treatment method by doctors and other specialists.
+An inpatient residential treatment center is a step up from outpatient treatment such as a partial hospitalization program or an intensive outpatient program.
+For this reason, it is often the most recommended treatment method by doctors and other specialists.

-Residential treatment is usually recommended for the following type of people:
+Residential treatment is usually recommended for the following types of people:

 - Those with severe addictions that cannot be adequately addressed in an outpatient program.